 Some countries are definitely more popular than others, but new locations are popping up all the time.

-By the end of this year we will have house sat in Australia, Fiji, England, Mexico, Nicaragua and Panama.
-Next year we will be spending three months in Botswana, Africa.
+By the end of this year as long term house sitters we will have house sat in Australia, Fiji, England, Mexico, Nicaragua, Panama, Botswana and Barbados.
+Next year we will be spending four months in St Vincent in the Caribbean.